h2oai/h2o-tutorials/h2o-world-2017/automl/README.md

 - Specify a training frame.
 - Specify the response variable and predictor variables.
 - Run AutoML where stopping is based on max number of models.
-- Evaluate the leaderboard (based on cross-validation metrics).
+- View the leaderboard (based on cross-validation metrics).
 - Explore the ensemble composition.
 - Save the leader model (binary format & MOJO format).